koddsson/web-dev-server-plugin-msw/README.md

 That way, `feature-a`'s project controls the dependency on `msw` (via the msw integration layer package), while still being able to use mocks from other projects that may use a different version of `msw` themself internally.

 In the wrapper, we standardize on native `Request` and `Response` objects; the handler function receives a `Request` object, and returns a `Response` object.
+For utility, we also pass `cookies` and `params`, since those are often used to conditionally return mocks.
 This means that the wrapper function only depends on standard, browser-native JS, and itself has no other dependencies, which is a good foundation to ensure forward compatibility.

 ### Requests/Responses